The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Overall difficulty

-The Gokyo Ri trek is rated moderate to challenging, mainly because of sustained high altitudes and 5-7-hour daily walks.
+The Gokyo Ri trek difficulty is rated moderate to challenging, mainly because of sustained high altitudes and 5-7-hour daily walks.
 There’s no technical climbing, so ropes or mountaineering gear aren’t needed, but the terrain is physically demanding.
 Climbing up steep sections, including the Namche Hill, the climb from Phortse Tenga to Dole, and the final rocky push to Gokyo Ri’s summit at 5,357m (17,575ft) is challenging for many.
 The key here is to have solid fitness and mental resilience.

-Altitude and acclimatization
+Altitude and acclimatization during the Gokyo Ri Trek

 Altitude is the main challenge on the Gokyo Ri trek because the risk of Acute Mountain Sickness (AMS) increases once you reach above 3,000m.
 The common symptoms include headaches, nausea, breathlessness, and poor sleep.
 Our itinerary includes an acclimatization day in Namche Bazaar and gradual elevation gains from Dole to Machhermo and from Machhermo to Gokyo to mitigate altitude-related risks.